+Monitoring groups should also take into account that invasive body searches should either not be carried out at all or conducted only in exceptional circumstances prescribed by law, after all other means of investigation have been employed.
 Medical personnel are often requested to carry out such searches.
-Normally, healthcare personnel should not be involved in the searching of prisoners, as searches are part of prison security procedures and physicians' responsibility to protect and promote the health of their patients may be compromised by their involvement in such an act.62 However, in exceptional cases, and especially when requested by the prisoner concerned, physicians' participation in invasive body searches may be justified to prevent any harm to the prisoner during the search.
-In such cases, the search may be carried out by a medical specialist other than the prison doctor,63 in order to protect the woman from any harm, while not compromising the prison doctor's position of trust with the prisoner, given that the search is essentially a security issue, rather than a medical intervention.
-The physician carrying out such a search should explain to the prisoner that the usual conditions of medical confidentiality do not apply and that the results of the search will be revealed to the authorities.
+Normally, healthcare personnel should not be involved in the search of prisoners, as searches are part of a prisons security procedures and physicians' responsibility to protect and promote the health of their patients may be compromised by their involvement in such an act.50 However, in exceptional cases, and especially when requested by the prisoner concerned, physicians' participation in invasive body searches may be justified, to prevent any harm to the prisoner during the search.
+In such cases the search may be carried out by a medical specialist other than the prison doctor, in line with the World Medical Association's Statement on Body Searches of Prisoners,51 in order to protect the woman from any harm, while also not compromising the prison doctor's position of trust with the prisoner, given that the search is essentially a security issue, rather than a medical intervention.52 The physician carrying out such a search should explain to the prisoner that the usual conditions of medical confidentiality do not apply and that the results of the search will be revealed to the authorities.

-Alternatively, body cavity searches may be conducted by medically trained staff of the same gender that are not part of the regular health-care service of the prison or by prison staff 'appropriately trained by a medical professional in standards of hygiene, health and safety'.
+Alternatively, body cavity searches may be conducted by medically trained staff of the same gender that are not part of the regular health-care service of the prison or by prison staff with sufficient medical knowledge and skills to safely perform the search.53 f.
+Solitary confinement / disciplinary segregation

-Monitoring bodies should also ascertain whether appropriate records of searches are kept, in particular that every strip and invasive body searches is recorded, including the reasons for the search, the identities of those who conducted them, any outcomes, and authorisation for the search, in line with Rule 52 of the revised Standard Minimum Rules.
+Monitoring bodies should also ascertain whether every strip and invasive body search is recorded, with the reasons, outcomes and authorisation for the search.